8 link building methods that market your site

 - Use Google image search to find sites that used your logo(s) or original images without proper link attribution.
 Upload your photo or paste the source page of your photo to search other copies of it over the web.

-Enter your site or a blog post’s URL into Topsy.com to find those who have mentioned your site’s homepage in a positive way.
+Enter your site or a blog post’s URL into a social mention tool such as Keyhole or Social Mention to find those who have mentioned your site’s homepage in a positive way.
 These people are already aware of what your brand offers and could represent possible link opportunities for your site.

 Use Google Alerts to track future brand mentions